Dose–response relationship

-The dose–response relationship, or exposure–response relationship, describes the magnitude of the response of an organism, as a function of exposure (or doses) to a stimulus or stressor (usually a chemical) after a certain exposure time.
-Dose–response relationships can be described by dose–response curves.
+The dose–response relationship, or exposure–response relationship describes the magnitude of the response of a biochemical or cell-based assay or an organism, as a function of exposure (or doses) to a stimulus or stressor (usually a chemical) after a certain exposure time.
+Dose–response relationships can be described by dose–response curves, or concentration-response curves.
 This is explained further in the following sections.
 A stimulus response function or stimulus response curve is defined more broadly as the response from any type of stimulus, not limited to chemicals.

 Motivation for studying dose–response relationships

 Studying dose response, and developing dose–response models, is central to determining "safe", "hazardous" and (where relevant) beneficial levels and dosages for drugs, pollutants, foods, and other substances to which humans or other organisms are exposed.
 These conclusions are often the basis for public policy.
 The U.S. Environmental Protection Agency has developed extensive guidance and reports on dose–response modeling and assessment, as well as software.
 The U.S. Food and Drug Administration also has guidance to elucidate dose–response relationships during drug development.
-Dose response relationships may be used in individuals or in populations.
-The adage The dose makes the poison reflects how a small amount of a toxin has no significant effect, while a large amount may be fatal.
-This reflects how dose–response relationships can be used in individuals.
+Dose-response relationships may be used in individuals or in populations.
+The adage "the dose makes the poison" reflects how a small amount of a toxin can have no significant effect, while a large amount may be fatal.
 In populations, dose–response relationships can describe the way groups of people or organisms are affected at different levels of exposure.
-Dose response relationships modelled by dose response curves are used extensively in pharmacology and drug development.
+Dose-response relationships modelled by dose response curves are used extensively in pharmacology and drug development.
 In particular, the shape of a drug's dose–response curve (quantified by EC50, nH and ymax parameters) reflects the biological activity and strength of the drug.